-The following table presents information with respect to Dropbox's repurchases of Class A common stock during the quarter ended March 31, 2021.
+The following table presents information with respect to Dropbox's repurchases of Class A common stock during the quarter ended June 30, 2022.

-Period Total Number of Shares Purchased (in millions) (1) Avera ge Price Paid per Share (2) Total Number of Shares Purchased as Part of Publicly Announced Programs (in millions) (1) Approximate Dollar Value of Shares that May Yet Be Purchased Under Publicly Announced Programs (in millions) (1)
+Period Total Number of Shares Purchased (in millions) (1) Average P rice Paid per Share (2) Total Number of Shares Purchased as Part of Publicly Announced Programs (in millions) (1) Approximate Dollar Value of Shares that May Yet Be Purchased Under Publicly Announced Programs (in millions) (1)

-January 1 - 31 4.56 \$ 22.38 4.56 \$ 100.38
+April 1 - 30 2.29 \$ 22.73 2.29 \$ 1,231.45

-February 1 - 28 11.94 (3) \$ 23.23 11.74 \$ 1,027.77
+May 1 - 31 3.83 (3) \$ 20.52 3.75 \$ 1,154.48

-March 1 - 31 2.30 \$ 24.92 2.30 \$ 970.40
+June 1 - 30 2.83 \$ 21.52 2.83 \$ 1,093.63

-Total 18.80 \$ 23.23 18.60
+Total 8.95 \$ 21.41 8.87

 (1) On February 20, 2020, we announced that our Board of Directors approved a stock repurchase program for the repurchase of up to \$600 million of the Company's outstanding shares of Class A common stock.
+We completed the February 2020 authorization of \$600 million during the three months ended March 31, 2021.
 On February 18, 2021, we announced that our Board of Directors authorized the repurchase of an additional \$1 billion of the outstanding shares of our Class A common stock.
-We completed the February 2020 authorization of \$600 million during the three months ended March 31, 2021 and continued stock repurchases under the February 2021 authorization.
+We completed the February 2021 authorization of \$1 billion during the three months ended June 30, 2022.
+On February 17, 2022, we announced that our Board of Directors authorized the repurchase of an additional \$1.2 billion of the outstanding shares of our Class A common stock.
 Under this program, shares may be repurchased, subject to general business and market conditions and other investment opportunities, through open market purchases or privately held negotiated transactions, including through Rule 10b5-1 plans, in each case as permitted by securities laws and other legal requirements.
 The repurchase program does not have an expiration date.
-See Note 12 "Stockholders' (Deficit) Equity" of this Quarterly Report on Form 10-Q for additional information related to share repurchases.
+See Note 12 "Stockholders' Deficit to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional information related to share repurchases.